snaheth/azure-resource-manager-rpc/v1.0/Addendum.md

 | startTime | **Optional.**  DateLiteral using ISO8601, per 1API guidelines. |
 | endTime | **Optional.**  DateLiteral using ISO8601, per 1API guidelines. |
 | percentComplete | **Optional.**  Double between 0 and 100. |

+## Long running operations running more than a day ##

+Some long running operations may take more than a day to complete.
+In addition to following the above mentioned async guidelines, Resource Providers can choose to expose a new proxy resource for retrieving the status of the operation.
+If the long running operation is initiated from a client like Portal, the Location or Azure-AsyncOperation URI will be lost if user closes the portal.
+Client can do a GET on the proxy resource to retrieve the latest status of the operation anytime.

+For example, execute tests is a long running operation taking more than a day POST /…/subscriptions/subId/resourceGroups/rgId/providers/Microsoft.Test/scenarioTests/test1/execute

+The latest test execution status is retrieved doing GET on the testExecutionResults proxy resource GET /…/subscriptions/subId/resourceGroups/rgId/providers/Microsoft.Test/scenarioTests/test1/testExecutionResults/latest

 ## Retrying REST Calls ##